vinyasshetty/WeblogChallenge/SOLUTIONS.md

 used for analyzing the data.
 Zepellin File has the sample results also , so if time permits request to see both.

 **My Final Solution would be Approach 3 Code : com.viny.approach3.WebLogMain.scala**
+Zepellin : approach3.json

 Approach 1:
 In this approach I used a window size of 15 mins, but the window start and end time are fixed(predetermined) for all users